Don’t Get Caught Out: The Benefits of Catch Pits

 As Australia’s ‘food bowl’, it is also Australia’s largest irrigation district.

-Two years’ ago, after establishing a need to upgrade their irrigation channels, the water authority in the area enlisted the help of Advanced Piping Systems.
+Two years ago, after identifying a need to upgrade their irrigation channels, the local water authority enlisted the help of Advanced Piping Systems.

 “Throughout the region, they’ve got water wheels to gauge water flow down the channel, which goes onto private properties,” explains Melvin Joyce, Advanced Piping Systems’ Area Sales Manager for Victoria